Continuation-of-Ashford/ashford-docs/modified_mechanics/classes.md

 > For one turn, all ki point costs are halved to a minimum of 1.
 Once you use this feature, you must finish a short or long rest before you can use it again.
 In addition, when you hit an attack with an unarmed strike or a monk weapon, you can add your wisdom modifier to the damage roll.

+## Mystic

+To multiclass into or out of Mystic, you are required to have 13 INT.

 ## Rogue

 ### Steady Aim